 Baker suggests having a financial counselor or coach for a school district serve as a mentor for teachers as they learn the new curriculum.
 It could be a win-win situation for financial planners in the community who are looking for a new future potential client base and school districts desperate for knowledgeable instructors.

 Parents Still Hold the Key to Financial Literacy of Our Children

 America must address financial literacy early and often in our children’s lives.
 Mandating high school courses may not be the answer.

-According to a recent survey by H&R Block and its Dollars & Sense financial literacy program, a curriculum for teachers and teens, 75 percent of teenagers say their parents are their most important source of financial information.
-In fact, 62 percent of survey respondents thought of their parents as good role models for money management, and only 4 percent saw their parents as poor examples of how to handle money.
+According to a recent survey by H&R Block and its Dollars & Sense financial literacy program, a curriculum for teachers and teens, 75% of teenagers say their parents are their most important source of financial information.
+In fact, 62% of survey respondents thought of their parents as good role models for money management, and only 4% saw their parents as poor examples of how to handle money.

 Right now, just 17 states require high school graduates to take a class on personal finance, reports the Council for Economic Education and its 2014 Survey of the States.

 “This leaves the responsibility for teaching crucial financial tasks like balancing a budget or managing credit cards to parents, says Kathy Collins, chief marketing officer for H&R Block.
 “Many of [parents] feel uncomfortable having these difficult but necessary discussions with their children.”